 Compotes are a stewed fruits cooked in a sweetener like sugar or syrups, and used to top desserts.
 This recipe can very easily be used as a compote with a few small changes.
 Prepare it without the peppers, and balsamic vinegar and you have yourself a delicious drizzle for rhubarb ginger dessert recipes.

-Rhubarb Ginger Sauce Recipe:
+Rhubarb Ginger Sauce Recipe

-- Chop up the rhubarb and mince the ginger.(I didn’t peel my ginger).
+- Chop up the rhubarb and mince and peel the ginger.